enricomoresco/Software-and-Computing-Repository/README.md

-the system is closed and ,given an initial condition, we are ready to numerically solve it.
+the system is closed and, given an initial condition, we are ready to numerically solve it.

 ## _NUMERICAL FORMULATION_